samikeijonen/uuups/README.md

 File `.eslintrc.js` is the configuration file for ESLint.
 And `.eslintignore` file for what files to ignore from linting.

 I also recommend installing ESLint extension to your IDE, for example [VS Code ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

+### Run your code automatically through Travis CI

+When you commit changes in Github, let [Travis CI](https://travis-ci.org/) run and test your code.

+File `.travis.yml` is the configuration file for setting up Travis.
+It's also based on Underscores configuration.

 ### Editorconfig